 The beauty of this is that you don’t have to look for award availability, but rather you can book the flight or hotel you want directly through Chase.
 While this isn’t how I choose to redeem my Chase points (I consistently get more value with World of Hyatt), I think it’s a great option for many.

 Singapore Airlines restricts most of its first class and business class award space to members of its own KrisFlyer program.
 So while the airline is in the Star Alliance, don’t expect to be able to snag Singapore Airlines long haul premium cabin awards through other programs.

-Fortunately Singapore Airlines KrisFlyer has fair redemption rates, pretty good award availability in business class, and limited surcharges.
+Fortunately Singapore Airlines KrisFlyer has fair redemption rates, pretty good award availability in business class (and sometimes Suites and first class), and limited surcharges.
 For example, a one-way business class award on the world’s longest flight will cost you 111,500 miles, while a one-way business class award from New York to Frankfurt or Houston to Manchester will cost you 81,000 miles.

 Transfer to Emirates Skywards

 Emirates is regarded as one of the world’s best airlines, and Emirates Skywards is the best way to book most Emirates tickets with miles.
 This could be useful whether you want to take one of Emirates’ fifth freedom flights (from Newark to Athens or New York to Milan), or whether you’re looking to fly with the airline to Dubai and beyond.

 It’s even possible to redeem miles for Emirates first class, though it could take some work.
 A shower in the sky is a worthwhile reward, though!
 A first class award between the United States and Europe costs 102,000 Skywards miles one-way, if you can find award availability.

 Transfer to Air France-KLM Flying Blue